Desire100/Popular-Data-science-Python-Libraries-with-Coding-Examples/pandas.md

 Pandas deals with:
 1. Series: it is very similar to a numpy array but differentiate from numpy array is that series can be index by label.
-2. DataFrames: it is the main tool when working with pandas
+2. DataFrames: it is a bunch of series and it is considered as the main tool when working with pandas
 3. Missing Data
 4. GroupBy
 5. Merging, JOining and Concatening